mars-protocol/whitepaper/README.md

 Consider the following liquidation example.

 First, a user deposits and borrows from a Red Bank outpost.
 Over time, the value of their deposit falls.
-This pushes their health factor below 1 and makes the account eligible for liquidation as shown in Fig. 8.
+This pushes their health factor below 1 and makes the account eligible for liquidation, as shown  in Fig. 8.

 <p style="text-align: center; font-weight: bold">Fig. 8: Liquidation flow, Part 1</p>

 ![Liquidation flow, Part 1](./images/fig-8.png)

 A liquidator then identifies the account, pays off a portion of the debt, and receives a 5% liquidation bonus.
-The user retains a portion of their debt plus their original deposit(s) minus the liquidation bonus as shown in Fig. 9.
+The user retains a portion of their debt plus their original deposit(s) minus the liquidation bonus, as shown in Fig. 9.

 <p style="text-align: center; font-weight: bold">Fig. 9: Liquidation flow, Part 2</p>